Mr-Watch/Tiny-Core-DOOM/TinyCoom/README.md

 sudo cp ../../../../motd motd
 ```

-Here we copy three files into the *boot* directory of our extracted iso and we also place another file in to the */etc* of the iso's filesystem.
+Here we copy three files into the *boot* directory of our extracted ISO, and we also place another file in to the */etc* of the ISO's file system.
-Now what the hell are these files and why are we changing them?
+Now what the hell are these files, and why are we changing them?

 The **boot.msg** file contains the initial slash screen when we boot into Tiny Core Linux in the form of text.
 The **f5** file contains an additional selectable splash screen (pressing the **f5** activates it, as the name implies) in the form of text.